Diversity, Equity, and Inclusion at Challenge Partners

 What inclusion means to Challenge Partners

-Inclusion is about ensuring everyone feels they belong within Challenge Partners and we look to foster a work culture where everyone is safe to share different ideas, which are heard, appreciated, and not judged based on a person’s identity.
+Inclusion is about ensuring everyone feels they belong within Challenge Partners and we look to foster a culture where everyone is safe to share different ideas, which are heard, appreciated, and not judged based on a person’s identity.
 We listen to our staff and practitioners across our partnership through formal and informal channels so that everyone feels a sense of belonging.
 Ideas are listened to and acted on.
 We know that when everyone feels they belong, innovation can thrive, which helps us to create a more inclusive education system externally as well.

 Our DEI agenda is driven from the top by our Chief Executive, Kate Chhatwal, as well as a committed and passionate group of staff from all levels of the organisation.
-Kate and the DEI group are proactive in challenging the organisation, our network of schools and the wider education sector to do more to ensure DEI is consistently considered – from recruitment to programme delivery, from representative leadership to systematic change.
+Our leadership, trustees and the DEI group are proactive in challenging the organisation, our network of schools and the wider education sector to do more to ensure DEI is consistently considered – from recruitment to programme delivery, from representative leadership to systematic change.
 We recognise this will be an ongoing process.